tylerhimes/tylerhimes.github.io/_posts/2023-05-09-image-search-engine.md

 ---
 layout: post
 title: Creating An Image Search Engine Using Deep Learning
+description: In this project we build a Deep Learning based Image Search Engine that will help customers find similar products to ones they want!
 image: "/posts/dl-search-engine-title-img.png"
 tags: [Deep Learning, CNN, Data Science, Computer Vision, Python]
 ---